 Some people notice a reaction to either natural or synthetic additives.
 Reported reactions include rashes, irritable bowel symptoms, headaches, and behavioural changes in children.

 If you think you or your child has a food intolerance seek advice from a doctor or accredited practicing dietitian who can tell you which additive to avoid, if any.
-To help you avoid additives, all additives in a food or drink must be labelled with either the name or the specific internationally recognised code number of the additive.
+To help you avoid additives, most additives in a food or drink must be labelled with either the name or the specific internationally recognised code number of the additive.
+Read more about food additive labelling.

 How many food colours do we consume?